-Balancing your mailing frequency can seem daunting, but with the tools in Marketing Automation Professional and a little bit of planning, you can maximize your results by finding a mailing "sweet spot."
+Balancing your message frequency can seem daunting, but with the tools available and a little bit of planning, you can maximize your results by finding a message "sweet spot."

 Before you begin, identify a sample audience for your analysis.
 This set should be based on two parameters: